xximwon/cake-docs/docs/getting-started/restore/restore-wallet-from-keys-or-seed.md

 parent: Basic Features
 ---

-# Restore/recover a wallet from keys or seed
+# Restore wallet from keys or seed

 !!! warning
     NEVER share your seeds/keys with anyone!
 If you do, they can steal your funds.
 Always save your seeds in a safe place!